AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/smallanglescattering.md

 LaB6_dc300.tif      150          1      test       .25
 ```

-Note that the first line(s) in the file can be a header, but each header line must start marked with a hash (#).
+: Note that the first line(s) in the file can be a header, but each header line must start marked with a hash (#).
 A header is not required.
 "Columns" in the table are separated by one or more delimiters (which may be a comma, tab or space).
 Note that columns do not need to be aligned, as long as each entry is spaced by at least one delimiter.
 The first column in the table is used to look up SASD entries where the initial space-delimited string after the SASD tag ("myfile" in "SASD myfile AZM=180...") must match the table.
 Subsequent columns can then be mapped to sample parameters or can be ignored, using a dialog window.

 * **Rescale all** - Allows a series of selected SASD histograms to be put on a common scale by integrating them over a specific Q region and then scaling them so that the integration range will match the first pattern.
 (May not be valid for SASD)

+<a name="SASD_Models"></a>
 ## Models

 Small angle scattering models in GSAS-II have four different forms: